-- When Istria, Rijeka, Zadar and islands joined the rest of Croatia
+- Joining Istria, Rijeka, Zadar, and islands to Croatia

-Dan hrvatskih voda has been celebrated since 1876.
+Dan hrvatskih voda (Croatian Waters Day) has been celebrated since 1876.
 On September 9, 1876, Croatia began organized water management.

-Zadruga za regulaciju rijeke Vuke (Cooperative for the regulation of the river Vuka) was formed led by Josip Juraj Strossmayer, a Bishop of Đakovo.
+Zadruga za regulaciju rijeke Vuke (Cooperative for the Regulation of the River Vuka) was formed and led by Josip Juraj Strossmayer, a Bishop of Đakovo.

 Pope John Paul II arrived at Zagreb’s airport Pleso on September 10, 1994.
-He was greeted by the former president Franjo Tuđman and Zagreb cardinal Franjo Kuharić.
+He was greeted by former president Franjo Tuđman and Zagreb Cardinal Franjo Kuharić.